ablestack/reactive-domain-objects/TECHNICAL.md

 >
 >     - As with the above example, a make method can be contained in an Options object, and mapped to the corresponding JSON node by specifying the `nodePath`
 >     - A make method can be contained in an Options object, and mapped to the corresponding JSON node by supplying a `nodeContent` method that can identify the object type from it's contained data (such a `__type` field).
->     - The 'IRDOFactory' interface can be implemented by the containing collection
+>     - The 'IRdoFactory' interface can be implemented by the containing collection
 >
 >     See the [configuration options documentation](TODO) for more information